220pmc/stats220/index.md

 ```
 ## Motivation of creating this meme
 Have you ever trusted a weather forcast and turned out that the weather forcast was wrong?
-Prediction of weather is extrememly difficult as meteorologists are facing various limitations.
-[1]
+Prediction of weather is extrememly difficult as meteorologists are facing various limitations[1]:
 1. Availability of data
 2. Time allowed to analyses the data
 3. Complexity of weather events

 Even though new model and technology are developed every year, sometimes weather forecast might still go wrong.
 This meme is to describe my feeling when a weather report completely goes wrong.

 The details of the meme image are:
 * Format: png
 * File size: 709 KB